Federated Access to Online Resources: Principles & Recommendations for Library Services

 Current version of the recommendations was published by LIBER at ZENODO in November 2022.

-This version is published by LIBER at ZENODO, October 2020.
+The first version was published by LIBER at ZENODO in October 2020.

 Publishers and suppliers of licensed online resources want to provide authorized users of institutions for higher education and research with access to their services in a controlled way.
 The commonly used access method based on IP address has limits when users want access from anywhere and any device at any time.
 Solutions based on federated authentication and Single Sign-On (SSO) are viable alternatives, as long as attention is paid to how these connections are configured.
 Libraries should protect the privacy of their users who in turn, should have control over their privacy.

 In order to make configuration and management of federated authentication easier for both libraries as well as publishers, scholarly libraries from around the world have agreed on the following guidelines to control access to services based on licensed content.